ProjetStatera/StateraFPS/README.md

-It's a FPS survival in which u must have a good aim to survive, in fact, you have infinite ammo and the rounds goes as far as you can reach. you first start with a pistol the 5 first rounds, then, we'll you'll discover it by youself !
+It's a FPS survival in which u must have a good aim to survive, in fact, you have infinite ammo and the rounds goes as far as you can reach. you first start with a pistol the first rounds, and then, we'll you'll discover it by youself !
 I don't wanna spoil you :)
 But a really important advise is to start the game in easy mode, because once the monsters reach you, you must spam S to escape, but that's considering you're lucky enough to survive.